writetohoney/ai-in-public-sector/syllabus.md

 ### Session 10 — AI Safety, Frontier Risk & Red-Teaming for Government

 AI safety in both technical and policy senses, framed for public servants rather than engineers: red-teaming, evaluation frameworks, misuse risks, and how frontier-risk thinking should shape government procurement and deployment.
-A grounded look at where capabilities may be heading — with a health warning about speculation.
+A grounded look at where capabilities may be heading, with a health warning about speculation.

 *Tension: Capturing the upside of increasingly capable systems versus maintaining control and evaluation over them.*

 *In-class simulation: A small-group red-team exercise on a proposed public-sector AI deployment.*

+**Diagnostic — Dimension 5 · Acting under uncertainty.** *Can it decide and experiment before it has full information, without catastrophe?* When did your institution last run something genuinely allowed to fail?
+What happened to the people involved?

 **Recommended Material:**
 - [Constitutional AI](https://ar5iv.labs.arxiv.org/html/2212.08073) (2022) — Bai et al. (read for the governance idea, not the mathematics)